Woman behind Yorkshire's very own pasta is contender for Press Business Award

 Most pastas are made using Durum wheat, which is not grown in the UK due to the climate.
 Determined not to use imported ingredients, Kathryn researched, experimented and developed a unique blend of wheat flours.

-Their locally-milled wheat flours account for up to 80 per cent of the wheat in Yorkshire Pasta supplemented with grain from further afield.
+Eighty per cent of the wheat flour in Yorkshire Pasta is from Yorkshire, and the rest is from further afield, and it is all milled locally.

 As well as creating a British product, the pasta has a wholesome and robust texture that is converting consumers.